joeldmyers/graphql-with-react/README.md

 - By default with Apollo, all nodes (i.e., all objects returned by a GraphQL API). are stored flat by an automatically generated (by Apollo) unique ID
 - Unique ID is defaulted to .id or ._id from nodes.
 You can change this.
 - Every node should send a .id or ._id or none at all.
 Or you can customize this logic.

+Apollo uses this along with the `__typename` to cache into a flattened object.

+So always have an ID.
+Otherwise you'd need to have some workaround to use something else.
+Always have an ID.
+Or else have no queries have IDs (and then you'd need to provide a function to tell Apollo how to generate an ID).
+But for starters, just always have an ID.